 Mike responds.
 “I’d be careful what you say.
 Remember your predecessors.
 Do you want to join them?
 You could.
 Just like that!”
 He tries and fails to snap his fingers.

 Again the young programer, “If we don’t change the prime directive, the program will run with the same consequences; and we will all be gone anyway.”

 The others nod in agreement.

-Mike orders, “Bring up the prime directive, and we’ll take a look at it.”
+Mike orders, “Bring up the notes on the prime directive, and we’ll take a look at it.”

 Immediately the prime directive appears on all their screens.